 In post-heat treatment quality inspections, infrared thermal imaging cameras can be used to detect the uniformity of surface temperature and internal defects of materials, ensuring that products meet quality standards.

 Heat treatment is a high-energy-consuming process.
-Through infrared thermal imaging cameras, the thermal distribution inside the furnace can be monitored and analyzed, optimizing the heating system and reducing energy consumption.
+Through infrared thermal imaging camera, the thermal distribution inside the furnace can be monitored and analyzed, optimizing the heating system and reducing energy consumption.

 In material science research, infrared thermal imaging cameras are used to study the behavior and performance changes of materials at different temperatures.
 This is significant for the development of new materials and new processes.